We are now taking bookings for flu vaccinations. If have COVID vaccines in stock you will be offered this at the same time as the flu vaccine.

 TARGET Training Afternoons

-The practice will be closed from 12pm on the 21st July, 22nd September and 20th October 2022.
-We will reopen as usual at 8am the following day.
+The practice will be closed from 12pm on Thursday 28th September & 19th October 2023 - we will reopen at 8am the following day.

 For medical advice when the practice is closed -